saterus/rust-intro/rust_slides.md

 ^
 - you'll see we have some input/output
 - simple string interpolation
-- compiled to executable or library binary
+- compiled to executable binary
 - for now, all we need is a main fn
 - we'll revisit this later when we talk about Cargo